-Berlin Meadows and Sawyer Hill Conservation Restrictions, Berlin
+Berlin Meadows and Sawyer Hill

 Berlin Meadows, owned by the Town of Berlin, is a mix of open field, wet meadow, forested wetland and upland, and dense successional scrub.
 It provides natural flood control and storm drainage to neighboring communities.
-The Town donated a conservation restriction on Berlin Meadows to SVT.
+The Town donated a conservation restriction (CR) on Berlin Meadows to SVT.

 The two areas are connected via a trail through the Massachusetts Department of Conservation and Recreation’s Brewer Brook land.